Which Onions to Use When Cooking

 What is a Chive Then?

 Chives are an herb that are part of the Allium family but with the classification of Schoenoprasum.
 They are a popular garnish and essential to French cuisine.
 They’re an aromatic grass with an edible lilac-colored flower.
 You can cook them but do so only briefly, because they will quickly lose their flavor.
 The flowers have a mild onion flavor compared to the stalk which is peppery and lightly-onion-y.
-Try garnishing your favorite meals with chives like these Chicken wings.
+Try garnishing your favorite meals with chives.

 Tips for Working with Onions